Yangr00/Yangr00.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a MS student in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at University of North Carolina at Chapel Hill.
-Prior to UNC, I received my BS in applied mathematics at the Hong Kong Polytechnic University.
+Prior to UNC, I received my BS in Applied Mathematics at the Hong Kong Polytechnic University.

 My primary research interest lies in survival analysis and causal inference.
 I am also interested in integrating traditional methodologies with statistical machine learning.